previousnext/tuner/README.md

 Configures system based on 3 variables:

 * Max - The maximum amount of memory available
-* Proc - The amount of memory per process
+* Proc - The max memory per process
 * Multiplier - A method of boosting how many procs can be run

 ## Usage